dandegeest/aMiRROrMySubconscious/README.md

 aMiRROR is an interactive Processing sketch that uses AI to transform your self-portrait into artistic and/or weird AI interpretations.
 It captures your image through a webcam and processes it using various AI image to image fine tuned LORA models to create unique, artistic representations.

-This project will be used for an art installation titled "a MiRRor My Subconscious", featuring a simulated mirror using an LCD panel mounted in a gilded frame.
+This project will be used for an art installation titled [aMiRRoRMySubconscious](DDisArteDD.md), featuring a simulated mirror using an LCD panel mounted in a gilded frame.
 The installation will capture and process the portraits of onlookers in real-time, transforming their reflections into AI-generated artistic interpretations.
 The piece explores the intersection of technology, art, and human perception, creating a dynamic and interactive experience that challenges our understanding of self-reflection in the digital age.

 Special thanks to [@fofr_ai](https://www.threads.net/@fofr_ai) for the detailed explanation of fine tuning LORA models on [Replicate.com](https://replicate.com/fofr) and for the models used in this project.